 Museum of Islamic Art (MIA)

 Finally, we made it to the Museum of Islamic Art the next day.
 It was my 4th time there.
-He loved the building design and enjoyed the artifacts.
+He loved the building design and enjoyed the artefacts.
 We took some more photos.

 After MIA, we hopped on an Uber to Pearl-Qatar.
 The plan was to take a walk, take some photos during the day, catch Jurassic World 2: Fallen Kingdom at Novo Cinemas in Pearl-Qatar, then get back to the port and take another walk when it is dark and take more photos.
 We stuck to the plan.
 It was around 4:30 pm.
 We kept to shades and walked along the port.
 At Forty Fruity, we had Forty Cocktails – Mix (they didn’t have the layered one).

 Novo Cinemas were about 13 minutes walk along the port and then across from Porto Arabia drive past Maserati showroom.
 Cinemas were great, but the self-service ticketing system didn’t work which wasn’t a big deal.
 We just purchased our tickets from the counter.
 We went to the movies with no real expectation, but it was a decent movie.